gsemet/python-fiximports/README.rst

 No::

     from abc import dce, fgh
+    from abc import (dce, fgh)
+    from abc import dce, \
+                    fgh

 ``fiximports`` automatically splits ``import`` statements that uses a comma. ``\`` and parenthesis are not supported